It strengthens your core. It makes your body agile. It aligns your body with your mind and soul.

 Begin in Tadasana (Mountain Pose).
 Inhale and lift your arms over your head, then bring your hands into prayer position at your chest.
 Step your feet 4-5 ft apart, while raising your arms parallel to the floor, palms facing down.
 Reach out to the sides, drawing your shoulder blades apart.

 Turn your right foot slightly to the right and your left foot out to the left 90 degrees, aligning the right and the left heel.
-Firm your thighs and turn your left thigh outward so that the center of the left knee cap is in line with the center of the left ankle.
+Firm your thighs and turn your left thigh outward so that the centre of the left knee cap is in line with the centre of the left ankle.

 Exhale, bend your left knee so as to make the shin perpendicular to the floor.
 Bring your left thigh parallel to the floor, if possible.
 Press the outer heel firmly to the floor and hold this movement.